Voluntary Recalls can help Brand Image

 (h) Contact number for queries Food Recall alert

-The communication shall also be marked “urgent”.
+Mark the communication as “urgent.”
 It is mandatory to timely report the effectiveness of the recall to the concerned Commissioner, Food Safety, State/UT & Designated Officer, concerned district and the CEO of FSSAI.

 Collaboration between FBOs and regulatory body is critical to ensuring swift and effective action in response to potential risks posed by specific batches or lots of food products.
 The last issued food recall was initiated by FSSAI for Dried Oregano, 2021.
 However, this was later withdrawn.
 This highlights the importance of continuous evaluation, stakeholder engagement, and adherence to rigorous standards to ensure the safety and integrity of the food supply chain.